The 6 Things in a House Payment (and how to save money)

 According to Progressive, most people pay around $200 per month on average for their homeowners insurance.

-Sometimes lots more, sometimes less depending on where you live.
+Sometimes more, sometimes less depending on where you live.

-And getting a loan on a home means needing insurance.
+And getting a loan on a home means you must have insurance.

 Homeowners insurance covers things like: